The Mahurin Honors College's Application Components

 Once all sections are completed to your satisfaction, you can click the Submit Application button.
-You should only do this once your entire application is completed to satisfaction.
 Once submitted, you will not be able to go back and change any information.

 This page will introduce you to The Mahurin Honors College's Admission Process.